If you want to sell a band-aid, there are two main ways to go about it:

 So how about the first technique?

-Selling band-aids to people who already have cuts is more efficient and pragmatic.
+Selling band-aids to people who are already cut is more efficient and pragmatic.
 With a clear and present pain, buyers are much more motivated to purchase.
-This is often referred to pain killer selling because it addresses an acknowledged pain the buyer is experiencing now.
+This is often referred to as painkiller selling because it addresses an acknowledged pain the buyer is experiencing now.
 It’s not surprising that in the United States, revenue from pharmaceutical drugs dwarfs that of vitamins by a factor of 10-20X!
-With such compelling statistics, you’d think that most sellers would bias towards the pain killer approach.
-While that may very well be the intention, vitamin messaging is unintentionally much more pervasive than you think for one key reason: most buyers don’t realize they’re bleeding and most sellers they do a poor job of highlighting that they are!
+With such compelling statistics, you’d think that most sellers would bias towards the painkiller approach.
+While that may very well be the intention, vitamin messaging is unintentionally much more pervasive than you think for one key reason: most buyers don’t realize they’re bleeding and most sellers do a poor job of highlighting that they are!

 So what’s wrong with the messages most of us plaster our websites and training materials with?
 Are they poorly crafted?
 Unclear?
 Confusing?
 Not exactly.

-In short, vendors think they’re selling a pain killer but their messaging sounds more like a vitamin.
-As as a result, the solution is lost in the sea of sameness and ignored.
+In short, vendors think they’re selling a painkiller but their messaging sounds more like a vitamin.
+As a result, the solution is lost in the sea of sameness and ignored.

 So how do you help your band-aid solution stand out in a sea of people who don’t know they’re cut?
 You cut them!

 Crafting Messages that ‘Cut’

 Of course, I’m not suggesting you deliberately harm your customers!
 Rather, you should adopt an approach that clearly conveys the problem you solve in advance of communicating the way you solve it.
 For example, at my third start-up, Rypple, we developed a modern performance management solution focused on providing employees with ongoing feedback, coaching, and recognition rather than a once-a-year performance review.
 Selling that solution in a mainstream way may invoke statements like: